-Orson returned from England in the summer of 1841, stopping in New York on July 1, 1841, to publish a second edition of his Edinburgh tract, History of the Coming Forth of the Book of Mormon.
+Orson returned from England in the summer of 1841, stopping in New York to publish a second edition of his Edinburgh tract History of the Coming Forth of the Book of Mormon on July 1, 1841.
 By July 19th, Orson was back in Nauvoo, meeting in council with other members of the Twelve Apostles.
 Orson returned to the arms and bed of his young wife.
-He apparently had no idea Sarah had betrayed him during his absence.
+He likely had no idea she'd betrayed him during his absence.